Bring Healing, Justice, and Reconciliation to Your Community with Liberty’s MS in Criminal Justice – Restorative Justice

 In this restorative justice online training program, you’ll study under professors with unimpeachable credentials and expertise.
 Our faculty have terminal degrees in criminal justice or related fields as well as years of real-world experience.
 With their guidance, you can learn how to advocate for victims and restore former offenders to productive and positive lives.

 This restorative justice master’s degree is broken down into 3 parts: core criminal justice courses, the restorative justice specialization, and thesis or elective courses.
 Within the core courses, you’ll explore leadership, ethics, and policing as well as human resource management in criminal justice organizations.
-You’ll also learn about the interdependent, multidisciplinary nature of the criminal justice system.
+You’ll also study the interdependent, multidisciplinary nature of the criminal justice system.
 Other topics of study include criminal justice program evaluation, topics and trends in criminal justice, and administration of justice organizations.

 The restorative justice specialization focuses on the philosophical and practical underpinnings of the restorative justice movement and its role within the criminal justice system.
-You’ll learn about various strategies for the implementation of restorative justice and explore the impact of crimes on individuals and communities.
+You’ll study various strategies for the implementation of restorative justice and explore the impact of crimes on individuals and communities.
 By understanding how victims, criminals, and members of the community each play a part in the restorative justice process, you can help provide restitution to victims and effectively reintegrate offenders into society.

 Lastly, you will either complete a thesis or mix and match elective courses to round out your degree.
 The thesis provides a valuable opportunity for you to conduct research and contribute to the current base of knowledge in your field.
 If you instead decide to pursue the elective track, you can choose from a wide range of courses offered by our Helms School of Government – allowing you to study the topics you’re most passionate about.